RubyLearning/blog/content/post/2007/09/15/rails-hosting-in-india.md

 ---
-title: "Rails Hosting In India"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-09-15"
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-09-15
+layout: post
+title: Rails Hosting In India
 ---

 I have been asked time and again about ‘**Rails Hosting In India**‘ and thought it best that I list down the Rails Hosts that I have heard of, in India. <!--more-->